Skip to main content

 In what scenarios is it better to use an EOR service instead of a staffing agency?

-An EOR service is ideal when you want to hire full-time employees in foreign countries where your business doesn’t have a legal entity.
-It allows you to quickly onboard talent while ensuring compliance with local laws and regulations.
+An EOR service is the better choice when you want to hire full-time employees in countries where you don’t have a legal entity.
+It allows for quick onboarding while ensuring full compliance with local employment laws—ideal for long-term hiring and international expansion.

 Why would you use an EOR service to pay an international contractor?